 No need to shut off the refrigerator if you will be away for less than four weeks.
 Use up perishables; freeze other items.

+- 1. Turn off your ice maker.

-If your refrigerator is equipped with an automatic ice maker, 1) turn it off, 2) shut off the water supply to the ice maker; 3) empty the ice bin.
+- 2. Shut off the water supply to the ice maker.

+- 3. Empty the ice bin.